themonkslab/dream_teamers_courses/dart/11.Medium_Dart/2_The_terminal.md

 On the other hand, you will see when you start doing some research, the words `su` and `sudo`.
 I didn't tell you before, but __every operating system works with different users with different roles__, which allows us to prevent that __someone__ who shouldn't __do something he/she shouldn't__.

 __The most powerful user is called `root`__ and is the one who has all the permissions.
 If you type `su`, you will be asked for the _password_ to log in as that user.
 On Mac for example, this user is disabled by default.
 On the other hand, if you type `sudo` (_Super User DO_), this command gives the current user administrator permissions.
-Be careful!
-There is no `sudo` command in Windows, the nearest equivalent is `runas`(_run as administrator_).

 To finish this not so brief introduction, I leave you a list of commands that you may find very useful.
 Oh and before: if you ever get stuck in the middle of a command or a process, you can use `ctrl + c` to get out of it!
 Now, the commands: